 I’ve written about the emotional, physical and financial costs of commuting, which is quickly becoming a major factor for Toronto homebuyers.
 Click here to read “What Are The Real Financial, Emotional And Health Costs Of Commuting? “

-When you place your emotional response to a home under the scrutiny of a more clinical lens, it helps frame your purchase decisions, which is an important part of making a smart buy.
+When you place your emotional response to a home under the scrutiny of a more clinical lens, it helps to frame your purchase decisions, which is an important part of making a smart buy.

 Maslow And The Hierarchy Of Needs

 I’ve talked before about Abraham Maslow and his model and how owning real estate appeals to human’s physiological and physical need for shelter.
 The idea is that we, as humans, gravitate towards fulfilling needs, which are achieved in succession along a hierarchy.
-The way that housing falls into this is that housing (and ownership of it), nurtures the five needs that Maslow presents: shelter, safety and security, love and belonging, self-esteem and self-actualization (in that order).
+The way that housing falls into this is that housing (and ownership of it), nurtures the five needs that Maslow presents: shelter, safety, and security, love and belonging, self-esteem and self-actualization (in that order).

-Real estate provides in a pragmatic way shelter and an investment opportunity, but also extends tools to help home buyers achieve those intangibles around status, security and self-expression, which adds yet another psychological layer to both the buying and selling of real estate.
+Real estate provides in a pragmatic way shelter and an investment opportunity, but also extends tools to help home buyers achieve those intangibles around status, security, and self-expression, which adds yet another psychological layer to both the buying and selling of real estate.